 The word sucks.
 It’s a terrible word.
 Richard Feynman once said it has at least three popular meanings.
 It gets bandied about by lobbyists, politicians and pundits, each claiming some kind of holier-than-thou position over the competition simply because they said the magic word.

-The word, science, is terrible because it does have many meanings.
+The word, science, is terrible because it has multiple meanings.
 Over the next few days we’ll talk about those meanings one at a time.
 I’ll need your help on this one, because some of the meanings may require inventing a new word.
 But if you’re a writer, that’s a piece of cake.
 And as Master Crafters, we can make a cake from scratch.

 Time to nosh some cake.